-When an oceanic plate of the Earth's crust steeply dives beneath another - oceanic or continental - plate, melting of some parts of the upper mantle is often the consequence.
-The resulting magma rises and, when reaching the Earth surface, appars as lava or pyroclastic material in a more or less explosive way.
+When an oceanic plate of the Earth's crust steeply dives beneath another - oceanic or continental - plate, melting of some parts of the upper mantle is often one of the consequences.
+The resulting magma rises and, when reaching the Earth surface, appears as lava or pyroclastic material in a more or less explosive way.
 The molten rock is often quite viscous.
 But sometimes it is fluid enough to form lava flows.
 Different types of volcanic materials can form slopes within a broad range of inclination angles.
-This si the principle of the formation of stratovolcanoes.
-Through the subduction of the Nazca Plate beneath the South America Plate along almost the entire Andes, stratovolanos are very common here.
-Many of them are extinct or dormant, whereas others erupt from time to time, challenging the society to cope with the consequences in the most appropriate way.
+This is the principle of the formation of stratovolcanoes.
+Through the subduction of the Nazca Plate beneath the South American Plate along almost the entire range of the Andes, stratovolcanoes are very common here.
+Many of them are extinct or dormant whereas others erupt from time to time, challenging the society to cope with the consequences in the most appropriate way.

-Click into the title image to visit a number of traovolcanoes in the Andes.
-Do you know the one or the other of them?
-But be careful: two of the photos are not from the Ades, and one of them even does not show a stratovolcano.
+Click into the title image to visit a number of stratovolcanoes in the Andes.
+Do you know some of of them?
+But be careful: two of the photos are not from the Andes, and one even does not show a stratovolcano.
 Track down the cuckoo's eggs!

 Mt.
 Ngauruhoe is a classic example of a stratovolcano - but it is located on New Zealand's North Island.
-The Mauna Loa on Hawaii Big Island represents a nice example of a shield volcano.
+The Mauna Loa on Hawaii Big Island represents an example of a shield volcano.

 Layers and more layers

-As Eva-Maria shows us ere on the example of the Villarrica volcano in Southern Chile, stratovolcanoes have got their name from the sequence of layers (or strata) of different origin, colour, thickness, and resistance against weathering and erosion.
-In contrast to shield vocanoes, which are usually dominated by solidified lava flows, pyroclastic deposits are more common on the slopes of stratovolcanoes, as it can be seen in this photograph.
+As Eva-Maria shows us here on the example of the Volcán Villarrica in Southern Chile, stratovolcanoes have got their name from the sequence of layers (or strata) of different origin, colour, thickness, and resistance against weathering and erosion.
+In contrast to shield volcanoes, which are usually dominated by solidified lava flows, pyroclastic deposits are more common in connection with stratovolcanoes.

 Visit the contribution on the Cordillera de la Sal to see another nice example of pyroclastic deposits.
 In the following exercise, you can drive a small part of the story of a stratovolcano by yourself and learn more about the origin of pyroclastic deposits and of the individual layers in general.

 A short episode from the history of a volcano